The Importance of Security in Healthcare: Why it Should be a Top Priority

 Thirdly, the Health Insurance Portability and Accountability Act (HIPAA) mandates that all healthcare organizations must protect patients’ personal health information (PHI) from unauthorized access or disclosure.
 Failure to comply with HIPAA regulations can result in significant financial penalties, legal action, and loss of trust from patients.

-Dont forget to read this: Enhancing Biometric Security in Healthcare:
+Dont forget to read this: Healthcare Security Solution Companies

 How Healthcare Providers Can Improve Security